okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/iam-roles/index.md

 <ApiOperation method="put" url="/api/v1/groups/${groupId}/roles/${roleId}/targets/catalog/apps/${appName}" />

-Adds an App target for an `APP_ADMIN` role assigned to a group
+Adds an App target for an `APP_ADMIN` Role assigned to a Group

 When you add the first App target, you reduce the scope of the role assignment.
 The Role no longer applies to all App targets, but applies only to the specified target.